rhythmsection/muse/README.md

   export default fire
   ```

+  - You'll also want to make sure to change any of the links referencing my deployment to yours.
+They're usually tagged as `shortUrl`.

   - The Firebase database doesn't need any further set-up, as there's no seeding to be done, and it sets up its collections automatically on initial submission.

   - In your local directory that you've cloned into, you'll want to run `firebase login` followed by `firebase init`, choosing to set up *hosting*, the *database* and *cloud functions*.